mammadjv/vehicle-registration-plate-recognition/README.md

 ```
 1- ./launch.sh
 ```
-and just wait till all initializations to be done(takes 20 or so seconds).
+and just wait till all initializations be done(takes 20 or so seconds).

-In the second tab  enter:
+Then in the second tab enter:
 ```
 2- ./start_cycle.sh"
 ```